SusanPotters/cv-dl/README.md

 The results show that the combination of normal augmentations and style transfer are the most beneficial for the VGG16 network for one augmentation and styles 1 and 3.
 It can also be seen that augmentation and style 2 combination is generally the worst, but still better than the original for VGG19 network.
 The biggest performance gain is achieved for VGG16 by using 5 augmentations and all styles, which is a gain of 6.3%.
 # 6. Discussion
 Unfortunately we were quite restricted in performing a lot of tests due to low GPU capacity.
 Style transfer generation was slow for the GPU we were able to use.
 We could have searched for faster methods for style transfer.

-This limited us to using only three different styles.
+The low GPU performance limited us to using only three different styles.
 Using different amounts of (abstract and non abstract) styles could have showed us more of a pattern.
 Also, we were limited in the amount of test runs.
 With more runs, we could have done t-tests to see if the improvements are significant.

 There is also a potential in improving the results by using different types of augmentation, we have used basic augmentations such as random rotations, horizontal and vertical shifts, zooming, horizontal flips, shear and changes in brightness.